BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 int readValue(thing, [from], [to])
 ```
 Reads the value of an analogue pin, and optionally returns the value mapped to within the range given.

-    from:    Is optional, it defaults to 0.
+  * from:    Is optional, it defaults to 0.
-    to:      Is optional, it defaults to 1023.
+  * to:      Is optional, it defaults to 1023.
-    Returns: The input value (0 - 1023) mapped to within the requested range (from - to).
+  * Returns: The input value (0 - 1023) remapped to within the requested range (from - to).

 buzzer:
 -------